Also, see our second blog titled: “Log4Shell Observations: Why Protecting Workloads with Native, Layered Defense Is Essential”

 Trustwave (WAF): 3.0.2-[December 12, 2021] / 3.0.2-12122021

 These updates apply to IDS/IPS Profiles (Talos) and WAF Profiles (Trustwave).
-Each have benefits for protecting against the vulnerability for various use-cases (Ingress, Egress and East/West).
+Each has benefits for protecting against the vulnerability for various use cases (Ingress, Egress, and East/West).

-Profiles that are configured to update Automatically will see the updates applied based on the delay configured in the Profile (immediate or delayed by N days).
-The Profiles that are configured to update Manually will need to be updated by a user with appropriate permissions to do so.
-It is strongly recommended to configure your Profiles for Automatic updates and to receive these updates immediately after publish date.
+Profiles configured to update Automatically will see the updates applied based on the delay configured in the Profile (immediate or delayed by N days).
+The Profiles configured to update Manually will need to be updated by a user with appropriate permissions to do so.
+It is strongly recommended to configure your Profiles for Automatic updates and receive these updates immediately after the publish date.

-Valtix provides a full web application firewall with full auto updating ruleset.
+Valtix provides a full cloud web application firewall with full auto-updating ruleset.
 This will also identity the GEO IPs of any source traffic and correlate them with known malicious IPs.